Mahyar-Ali/Neural-Machine-Translation/README.txt

 -------------------------------------------------------------------------------

-For thi example the model was trained for onlt ten epochs on the spa-eng dataset (50,000 examples).
+For this example the model was trained for only ten epochs on the spa-eng dataset (50,000 examples).
 Still, the model managed to achieve very good results.
 This model can be considered as a blueprint and can be used to translate between any language.